 1. Forgive and accept yourself.
 Most importantly, acknowledge your negative feelings and know that it is okay to seek help from others.

 2. Join a support group.
 The support group can be online or offline.
-Either way, it is comforting and liberating when you share your experiences to others, and know that there are many others feeling the same way as you.
+Either way, it is comforting and liberating when you share your experiences with others, and know that there are many others feeling the same way as you.

 3. Take plenty of rest and find time to sleep.